 Ex-situ management of crop residues: Ex-situ or “off-site” conservation and treatment of crop residue is also effective.
 It eliminates the leftover crops from the land from its natural habitat.
 Plus, this process is much more eco-friendly than stubble burning.

-- Converting straw to biochar: Biochar is charcoal generated by pyrolysis of biomass in the absence of oxygen.
+- Converting straw to biochar: Biochar is charcoal generated by the pyrolysis of biomass in the absence of oxygen.
 Biomass includes organic material from agricultural and forestry wastes and is a green, renewable source of carbon.
 Producing biochar from biomass releases energy with almost no sulfur and insignificant amounts of nitrogen.
 Crop residues are abundantly available and contain high carbon content.
-Hence, using them to produce biochar helps sequester vast amounts of carbon in a stable form every year and, consequently, lessen the adverse effects on the environment.
+Hence, using them to produce biochar helps with biosequestration in a stable form every year and, consequently, lessen the adverse effects on the environment.
 Biochar is also notable for its potential value to improve soil quality.

 - Alternate use for paddy stubble: Other innovative yet commercial applications for crop residue include re-using it to make products such as paper and packing materials, treating it as an alternate fuel source to generate energy in cement, sugar or oil factories, and converting it to a pulp for the manufacture of sustainable tableware.